EDUCBA Logo

 HBase Architecture Components

-There are main elements in the HBase architecture: HMaster and Region Server.
+There are central elements in the HBase architecture: HMaster and Region Server.
 Regional HBase Saving Data.

 1. HMaster

-The HMaster node is lightweight and used for assigning the region to the server region.
+The HMaster node is responsible for lightweight tasks such as assigning the region to the server region.

-There are some main responsibilities of Hmaster, which are:
+There are some main responsibilities of the Hmaster, which are:

 • First, carrying out some administration tasks, including loading, balancing, creating data, updating, deletion, etc.